 The Asian dressing for this salad is also so good!
 I actually think the lettuce is merely a vehicle to eat this amazing dressing 🙂

-The steps to make this Crunchy Asian Salad:
+How to make Crunchy Asian Salad

 - Grab all of your salad ingredients (except your crunchy wonton noodles) and place in a large bowl.